 With this distinction covered, the basic rule is that you should choose a suit for its cut rather than the fabric it is made from, as a good fit in the plainest fabric will still look outstanding while an ill-fitting suit in good fabric will not do yourself or the fabric any favours.

-In terms of seasonal fabrics, wool obviously forms most ‘winter’ fabrics like tweed but is just as capable of being spun and woven for a lightweight summer jacket.
+In terms of seasonal fabrics, wool obviously forms most ‘winter’ fabrics like tweed, but is just as capable of being spun and woven for a lightweight summer jacket.
 Linen and cotton are the most lightweight summer fabrics.
-For a sample of extreme luxury, blends are available of silk, wool and linen to make the most of the benefits of all three.
+For extreme luxury, find a fabric made of a blend of silk, wool and linen.

 The simple rules around colours are as follows:

 Save the black suit for black tie events.
 Although you're not really breaking any style rules wearing a black suit in a business or semi-formal environment, it's more a case of bending style conventions.

 For semi-formal or business attire the classic colours are a navy suit or charcoal suit.
 Navy is an elegant colour and works with most accessory colours, while charcoal is almost a blank canvas allowing you to choose either a monochrome look or contrasting with whites.

 For the summer months, you can go for a lighter weight wool, usually 250g or less, or a linen or linen blend.
 Creams or light greys always work brilliantly well in the summer sun.